-- 2008 – WISE Employment launches WISE Ability, a UK employment services in South Yorkshire and Derbyshire.
+- 2008 – WISE Employment launches WISE Ability, a UK employment service in South Yorkshire and Derbyshire.

 - 2009 – WISE expands into the Northern Territory with the jobactive employment program.

-- 2013 – WISE Employment runs a community initiative – WISE Stand Up For Mental Health – providing comedy training and a live stand-up show for people with a mental illness.
+- 2013 – WISE Employment runs a community initiative – WISE Stand Up For Mental Health – providing comedy training and a live stand-up show for people who have a mental illness.